 Absence from classes or during the assignment periods will be condoned only on presentation of written proof of valid reason to the head of department or programme co-ordinator.

-7. CONDUCT OF STUDENTS IN STUDIOS AND DARKROOMS
+7. CONDUCT OF STUDENTS IN STUDIOS, DARKROOMS AND COMPUTER LABORATORY

-Rules of Conduct pertaining to the specific rooms as published, shall apply to all students registered in the department.
+Rules of Conduct pertaining to the specific rooms as published, shall apply to all students registered in the Programme.

 8. USE OF STUDENT WORK